-- C item 13 Non-primary production Franked distributions from trusts - L item 13 Primary production income Share of net income from trusts - U item 13 Non-primary production Share of net income from trusts less capital gains, foreign income and franked distributions
+- item 13C Non-primary production Franked distributions from trusts - item 13L Primary production income Share of net income from trusts - item 13U Non-primary production Share of net income from trusts less capital gains, foreign income and franked distributions

-The information is necessary for those investors who use the Application for refund of franking credits for individuals 2021 (NAT 4098) and Refund of franking credits instructions and application for individuals 2021 (NAT 4105).
+The information is necessary for those investors who use the Application for refund of franking credits for individuals 2023 (NAT 4098) and Refund of franking credits instructions and application for individuals 2023 (NAT 4105).

-Primary production income - This item also includes the investor's share of NCMI primary production income, for example, income attributable to agricultural land held for rent and Excluded from NCMI amount in relation to primary production income, that is, income from transitional arrangements or approved economic infrastructure facilities.
+Primary production income - this item includes the investor's share of:

+- NCMI primary production income, for example, income attributable to agricultural land held for rent, and - Excluded from NCMI amount in relation to primary production income, that is, income from transitional arrangements or approved economic infrastructure facilities.

-Non-primary production income - This item also includes the investor's share of NCMI non-primary production income, that is, cross staple income, trading trust income and residential housing income and Excluded from NCMI amount in relation to non-primary production income such as income from transitional arrangements or approved economic infrastructure facilities.
+Non-primary production income - this item includes the investor's share of:

+- NCMI non-primary production income, that is, cross staple income, trading trust income and residential housing income, and - Excluded from NCMI amount in relation to non-primary production income such as income from transitional arrangements or approved economic infrastructure facilities.